 Oh, and never put them outside unless the pots have drainage holes.
 Without drainage holes, your houseplants will drown.

 Since your houseplants are waking up in spring, it’s time to start watering them more frequently.
 This will help to give them a healthy transition into the growing season.

 For most indoor plants, it’s best to keep the soil evenly moist during the spring and summer months.
 So start checking the soil weekly in the spring, and water them when it starts to feel dry.

 Never automatically water on a set schedule though.
 Always check the soil first by sticking your finger one inch deep.
 If it feels wet, then don’t give it more water.

 5. Start fertilizing again

 Remember that they are just waking up from their winter dormancy.
-So it’s a good idea to start feeding them slowly, rather than giving them a full strength dose of fertilizer right off the bat.
+So it’s a good idea to start feeding them slowly, rather than giving them a full strength dose right off the bat.
 Otherwise it could be too much of a shock for them.

 Those harsh chemical fertilizers can burn sensitive plants, which is a bigger concern when they are coming out of dormancy in the spring.